TobIaSNATHAN788929/OnOUQAp3Y/0Ml_H/uyVQ/CGm/learning-platform_hafA_1747862819.data.md

 ## WRITE
 `write <file> <commands>`
-Writes (appends) a command to the given file and saves it.
 **Please note** that this command has, like all commands, a limit of 512 characters and therefor shouldn't be used to write extensive files.
 There is a better way to upload files to the SPIFFS explained in the tutorials.md file.